Kross2500/Parallel-and-distributed-computing/README.md

 # Parallel-and-distributed-computing
-Repository for the Parallel and distributed computing tasks \n Bespalov Yaroslav IU1-41B
+Repository for the Parallel and distributed computing tasks

+Bespalov Yaroslav IU1-41B

 All the comments and conclusions located in the descriptions of the tasks